Mixing times of one-sided $k$-transposition shuffles: Lower bound

 \section{Lower bound}

-In this section, we give a lower bound for the mixing time of $\OSC_{n,k}$ using a coupon-collecting argument.
+We devote this section to proving \Cref{thm:lower}, which gives a lower bound for the mixing time of $\OSC_{n,k}$ using a coupon-collecting argument.
 Recall that one step of the one-sided $k-$transposition shuffle involves first selecting a card $r_i$ uniformly from $\{1,2,\cdots,n\}$ and then selecting a set of cards $L_i$ by sampling $k$ times uniformly from $\{1,2,\cdots,r_i\}$ with replacement (thus, $|L_i|\le k$).
 Following the strategy in \cite{raven} closely, we observe that intuitively this process is relatively unlikely to choose cards near the top of the deck.
 Therefore, we focus on the set representing the top $n/m$ cards in the deck, where $m = k\log n$.
 Further let

 The idea is to use the simple bound

 It is easy to see that $U(B_n) \le 1/m \rightarrow 0$ as $n\rightarrow \infty$.
 Thus, it suffices to bound $\OSC_{n,k}^t(B_n)$ appropriately.
 Let $U_n^t$ be the set of untouched cards in $V_n$ after $t$ iterations of the shuffle.
 Then